psychemedia/storytelling-notes/riddles.md

 A. euery man & woman is a tree & by such trees you know w' fruit are born in London & other cittyes.

-[128] Q. As j was walking late at night, j through a window chanced to spy : a gallant with his hearts delight he knew not that j was so nigh : he kissed her & close did sit to little pretty wanton Gill untill he did her favour get & likewise did obtaine his wille.
+[128] Q. As j was walking late at night, j through a window chanced to spy: a gallant with his hearts delight he knew not that j was so nigh : he kissed her & close did sit to little pretty wanton Gill untill he did her favour get & likewise did obtaine his wille.

 A. a yong man in a tavern drinking a Gill of sack to chear up his spirits & so obtaind his will.